 For homeowners who want to stray away from the traditional pitch roof and create a more modern appeal, a flat roof is the way to go.

-Homeowners who are considering a flat roof installation will also be happy to know that these kinds of roofs offer many benefits, including space saving, affordability, fast installation, easy maintenance, and more.
+Homeowners who are considering a flat roof installation will also be happy to know that these kinds of roofs offer many benefits, including space saving features, affordability, fast installation, easy maintenance, and more.

 Various materials can be used for residential flat roofs, each with their pros and cons.
 The best way to find the right fit for your home is to familiarize yourself with what these materials are.